-• These are plant products, taken and used in the same form without any variation, like opium, hashish, Qat and marijuana.
+These are plant products, taken and used in the same form without any variation, like opium, hashish, Qat and marijuana.

-o Chemical drugs
+Chemical drugs

-• These are manufactured drugs that have the same effect as anesthetic substances.
+These are manufactured drugs that have the same effect as anesthetic substances.
 They are more harmful than the mixed kind.
-Some examples are LSD, mescaline and others.
+Some examples are L.S.D., thinner, mescaline and others.

-o Mixture of natural & chemical drugs
+Mixture of natural & chemical drugs

-• These are prepared by mixing some natural and chemical materials, like morphine, heroin and cocaine.
+These are prepared by mixing some natural and chemical materials, like morphine, heroin and cocaine.